-Winner of the last eight Constructors' Championships, with seven Drivers' titles in that time, Mercedes are on a roll that many predict will continue for at least the 2021 season.
+Winner of the last eight Constructors' Championships, with seven Drivers' titles in that time, Mercedes are on a roll that many predict will continue into 2022.

 Mercedes contested non-championship events in the 1930s before adding two seasons in the official World Championship in the '50s.
 However, after a 50-plus year break as a works team, although they did keep a finger in the pie as a engine manufacturer, the auto company returned in 2010 as a works team.

 Mercedes bought the 2009 championship-winning Brawn GP team and ran German drivers Michael Schumacher, who Niki Lauda persuaded to come out of retirement, and Nico Rosberg.